Graduates Bartending in Vancouver!

 Riley C. likes to travel.
-Travelling is expensive though, so he wanted to do something that would help fuel those adventures.
+Travelling is expensive, so he wanted to do something that would help fuel those adventures.
 Originally from small town Alberta, he made his way out to Vancouver and found us.
-After some focused learning, and doing well with the classes Riley put together a great one page resume and marched it around town.
+After some focused learning, and doing well with the classes, Riley put together a great one page resume and marched it around town.
 Sure, he could apply online, but the best practice is to walk those resumes around, shake hands and greet people.
-He landed a job at a nearby Keg in only a couple weeks.
+He landed a job at a Keg in only a couple weeks.
 When the tips and shifts weren’t so great at that location, he leveraged his new experience and dropped by the Railway to talk to a manager.
-Despite the stack of resumes that manager could sift through to find a great candidate on paper, they took a chance on Riley because of his personality.
-It also helped that we could vouch for the guy as being very trainable.
 He now works 5 nights a week there, and sometimes makes as much in tips off one table as he was all week at the Keg!
 Congrats Riley, you owe us a beer.

 Tichape M. didn’t even finish our classes.
 Each night after class, she and her classmates would ‘study’ a few cocktails while roaming around Vancouver.
 They ended up at the Granville strip a couple of those nights and the bartending manager essentially hired her on the spot… even with a couple drinks in her.
 She still showed up for that last night of testing just to give moral support to the other guys in class, but didn’t write the test because it was going to be her first shift on the back bar that night.